chekkan/chekkan.com/content/_drafts/guard-clauses-in-javascript.md.md

 What should the return value of this function be if the input `score` is a string?
 Should it return `NaN`? throw an exception? or return `-1`?

-It may be that in the context where this function is beign called,
+It may be that in the context where this function is beign used, it will never get into the erronous state I've listed above.
+For example, `rating(toPercentage(score, 1, 100))`

 How about writting these assumptions down?